Tuesday, October 29, 2024

 I was looking forward to revisit retro titles, like Crash Bandicoot: The Wrath of Cortex.
 It was a great game that the levels' music and environment are so charming.
 Especially the trolley level inspired by Donkey Kong Country.
 It does make sense for Crash Bandicoot to be inspired by Donkey Kong in terms of levels that involve underwater and riding on trolleys and Mario in terms of boxes that come in different varieties.
 The game has more sales than the original trilogy that it received a Greatest Hits accolade.
 It represents that Wrath of Cortex is actually a success, not a flop.
 I hold the game dear in my heart today.

 That was never the case except for using PS Now.
 After hearing the disappointing news, I just let it go and stick with playing remasters that kill the old school charm like Crash Bandicoot: N-Sane Trilogy and Spyro: Reignited Trilogy; two remastered trilogies that became a starting point.
 To this day, I will never get my possibility to revisit those games.
-To not revisit Wrath of Cortex, the subsequent games in the original Budokai trilogy and other PS2 games I played as a child after hearing that the PS5 can only play PS4 games due to the PS3's unique structure made it sting more than hearing that both the Xbox One and Xbox Series X support full backwards compatibility.
+To not revisit Wrath of Cortex, the games in the original Budokai trilogy and other PS2 games I played as a child after hearing that the PS5 can only play PS4 games due to the PS3's unique structure made it sting more than hearing that both the Xbox One and Xbox Series X support full backwards compatibility.
 It really does sting real bad that I can never revisit these games.

 Until back in 2022 when Bloomberg has reported that Sony was working on a new service that competes with Xbox Game Pass.
-The only thing that caught my eye is that we can be able to revisit older titles released on the PS1, PS2, PSP and PS3 games on the Premium tier as it offers a vast selection of retro titles, including those I loved as a child and given us three retro titles every month, unlike PS Now.
+The only thing that caught my eye is that we can be able to revisit older titles released on the PS1, PS2, PSP and PS3 games on the Premium tier as it offers a vast selection of retro titles, including those I loved as a child and given us retro titles every month, unlike PS Now.

 After hearing that PS Plus Premium offers a vast selection of retro titles, I made an original wish list on Google Docs that has PS1, PS2, PSP and PS3 games and remove the ones that are being added.
 But it was scrapped, so I made separate wish lists.
 One for PS1 games and one for PS2 games.
 And put in an asterisk next to the title to represent that it includes sequels to a particular game.
 After PS2 emulation came to PS Plus Premium, the older PS2 games like Fantavision didn't not shift to the PS Plus Premium line, so I added the older PS2 games to my wish list and added two asterisks to represent that the older PS2 game exist, but lacks emulation features.
 I didn't plan to make a wish list for PSP games, even though we can play them on the big screen.
 But if I do, it'll be the ones that are first party and PSP exclusive.
 And now, since Google Docs now has tabs, I unified my wish lists of PS1 and PS2 games into one document to have two separate tabs.
 Here is a link to my unified PS Plus Premium wish list.